etaMS20/konfusius/README.md

 ---

-## Current Setup to build the app for wordpress
+## Current Setup to host the app on wordpress

 1. Compile with production config and custom base-href